 The Pensions Reserve absorbs the timing differences arising from the different arrangements in accounting for post-employment benefits and for funding benefits in accordance with statutory provisions.
 The council accounts for post-employment benefits in the Comprehensive Income and Expenditure Statement as the benefits are earned by employees accruing' years of service, updating the liabilities recognised to reflect inflation and changing assumptions and investment returns on any resources set aside to meet the costs.
 However, statutory arrangements require benefits earned to be financed at the time the council makes the employer contributions to pension funds or eventually pays any pensions for which it is directly responsible.
-The debit balance on the Pensions Reserve therefore shows a shortfall between the benefits earned by past and current employees and the resources the council has set aside to meet them.
-The statutory arrangements will ensure funding will have been set aside by the time the benefits come to be paid.
+In 2024/25, the actuarial valuation has seen a significant movement from a deficit to a surplus position.
+Under the International Accounting Standard (IAS 19) the Council must disclose the lower of the actuarial valuation or Asset Ceiling calculation.
+The Asset Ceiling calculation resulted in a lower valuation and has therefore been included within the accounts for 2024/25 resulting in a net liability of £1.2m.

+31 March 2024 £000 31 March 2025 £000

+Balance at 1 April (5,398) (2,772)

+Re-measurement of the net defined benefit liability / asset 2,746 9,288

+Asset Ceiling Adjustment 0 (7,501)

-31 March 2023 £000 31 March 2024 £000 Balance at 1 April (20,024) (5,398) Re-measurement of the net defined benefit liability / asset 16,134 812 Reversal of items relating to retirement benefits debited or credited to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement (2,416) (1,067) Employer's pensions contributions and direct payments to pensioners payable in the year 908 885 Balance at 31 March (5,398) (4,768)
+Reversal of items relating to retirement benefits debited or credited to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement (1,128) (1,113)

+Employer's pensions contributions and direct payments to pensioners payable in the year 1,008 933

+Balance at 31 March (2,772) (1,165)